On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Coffee brand Dunkin’ created a simple but effective campaign by parking branded food trucks on campuses during exam weeks.
 They gave out free coffee and donuts to stressed students.
 The cost was relatively low, but the goodwill and social media sharing created lasting brand loyalty.

 Student clubs and organizations offer affordable partnership opportunities.
 Sponsoring a popular club’s events or providing team t-shirts puts your brand in the center of tight-knit campus communities.
-These groups are always looking for support and will often promote your brand enthusiastically in exchange for relatively small investments.
+These groups are always looking for support and will often promote your brand in exchange for small investments.

 Focus on creating shareable moments.
-Today’s students naturally document their lives online.
-When they post about your free samples, campus event, or creative installation, you get free advertising to their entire social network.
-This organic sharing is worth more than any paid ad because it comes with built-in trust.
+Today’s students document their lives online.
+When they post about your campus event or creative installation, you get free advertising to their entire social network.
+One connection can turn into hundreds of new customers as students share their positive experiences with friends.

 Sources